RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker-compose.rst

 `Amazon Elastic Container Registry <https://aws.amazon.com/ecr/>`_, or `Azure Container Registry <https://azure.microsoft.com/en-us/services/container-registry/>`_.

+To create your image:
-To create your image, first create a list of your custom actions requirements in a file, ``actions/requirements-actions.txt``.
-Then create a file named ``Dockerfile`` in your project directory, in which you'll extend the official SDK image, copy over your code, and add any custom dependencies.
+  - If your actions have any extra dependencies, create a list of them in a file, ``actions/requirements-actions.txt``.
+  - Create a file named ``Dockerfile`` in your project directory, in which you'll extend the official SDK image, copy over your code, and add any custom dependencies (if necessary).
     For example:

       .. code-block:: docker